gamma-lab/buffet/rasa_quick_starter/readme.md

  tensorflow_embedding(untrained)

 2. Entity extraction
-Extract entity from the recieved messages, the entity extracted is used for run query.
+Extract entity from the received messages, the entity extracted is used for run query.

 3. Classification
 keyword_Intent_Classifier
 embedding_Intent_classifier
 sklearn_Intent_classifier

-### Core pipleline
+### Core pipeline
 this is part use training dataset `stories.md`
-Use tensorflow to train the LSTM model based on the a series of (intent,reaction)
+Use tensorflow to train the LSTM model based on a series of (intent,reaction)

 # Potential Issue

-- Intent has to be predifined and hard coded
+- Intent has to be predefined and hard-coded
-- If we set up two many Intents, we will need more data to train the model(curse of dimensionality)
+- If we set up two many intents, we will need more data to train the model(the curse of dimensionality)
 - Multiple Intent might cause *imbalanced data* problem.
-It might failed to predict the category which has less training data.
+It might fail to predict the category which has less training data.

 To sum up, this is a good start and useful for structured Q&A We can build on rasa and introduce